 In addition, Promise students must enroll full time (i.e., at least 12 credit hours) to qualify for Promise funding.
 Promise students who enroll part time during the summer term do not qualify for Promise funding and must pay for any part time courses taken through other means.
-This requirement differs from HOPE scholarship requirements, which allow students to use HOPE funds to enroll part time during the summer term.
-(See pages 28-29 for a chart outlining the difference between state-funded scholarships.)
-Reconnect students may also attend part time during the summer term and still qualify for Reconnect program funding.72 Community college officials stated that some students could benefit from enrolling part time during the summer, but may be reluctant to do so because the cost of part time enrollment in the summer is not covered by Promise.
+This requirement differs from HOPE

 "Twelve hours is a lot to take during the summer.
-[We] would never advise them to take that many hours unless they're highachieving students.
+[We] would never advise them to take that many hours unless they're high-achieving students.
 [We] don't want to set them up for failure, but if they need to take a class or two and they don't have funding to pay out of pocket, it's a deterrent."